 Summary : Join an epic voyage which includes Greenland’s highlights plus the Thule region, synonymous with “the true Greenland” for its untouched icescapes and sparsely populated Inuit communities.
 In addition to the rich cultural aspects of this large island, encounter the beauty of Disko Bay and Melville Bay en route to Thule.
 Experience magnificent nature and great chances of spotting seals, walruses, humpback whale and narwhal.
 If able to make it to Nares Strait, you may observe the mighty polar bear.

 Activities : Birding, Culture, Hiking, Kayaking

-Enjoy an included night in Copenhagen and meet your fellow travelers.
+Enjoy a night in Copenhagen and meet your fellow travelers.